 Plum Island is a barrier island located just off the coast of northern Massachusetts, and it is just as beautiful, albeit colder, during the winter as during the summer.
 Take a drive out along the island during the winter months, setting aside a full day to see the island and stopping for a coffee or lunch in neighboring Newburyport.

-We thought the island may have been named Plum Island by some happy-go-lucky (and perhaps hungry) settler to keep things fun.
-We wondered if their was a neighboring blackberry or peach island.
-It turns out that the island was actually named for the wild beach plums that grow along the sand dunes on the island during the summer.
-Now that makes me wish even more that their was a nearby blackberry island; one where you could pick a basket full of blackberries to snack on, on your way down to the beach.
+The island was named for the wild beach plums that grow along the sand dunes on the island during the summer.
+Now that makes me wish that there was a nearby blackberry island; one where you could pick a basket full of blackberries to snack on, on your way down to the beach.

 The island is eleven miles long and has a number of extra wide shoulders to pull over on the side of the road so that you can take in the views.
 There are also several beaches and small parking lots along the way to the end of the island.
 Each one has a wooden elevated walkway out to the beach.

-If you haven’t been to the beach in the winter, it is a must.
-The sand and the water are completely transformed from the summer beachgoer scene to one that is harsh yet full of strength and the subtlety of life, decorated in cool storm washed colors to match.
+If you haven’t been to the beach in the winter, it is worth a tip to get out of the house and into the fresh air.
+The sand and the water are completely transformed from the summer beachgoer scene to one that is harsh yet full of strength and the subtlety of life, dotted with storm washed colors.